dchiu911/naim/vignettes/overview.md

 It shows the initial value used (which is always (0, 0)), the updated estimates at each iteration, and the final MLE.

-The stopping criterion occurs when the largest absolute error of either parameter falls below a certain tolerance level.
+The stopping criterion occurs when the absolute error of either parameter with its previous value falls below a certain tolerance level.
 By default the tolerance is set to **1e-6**.
 If we wanted to increase the accuracy of our estimate, we can manually set a lower tolerance by adding the argument `tolerance = 1e-10`, for example.

     NR_logit(x, y, n, tol = 1e-15, verbose = TRUE)